 Roughly hewn pieces of Ibbenbüren sandstone, height c.
 50 cm, diameter 13.5 m

-Meadows on the northern side of Aasee lake, east of Kardinal-von-Galen-Ring.
+Meadows on the northern side of the Aasee, east of Kardinal-von-Galen-Ring.

 Temporary installation for the duration of Skulptur Ausstellung in Münster 1977.
 Removed six months after the exhibition